openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 Host: https://server.example.com
 ```

-This non-normative example requests authorization to issue two different Credentials:
+This non-normative example requests authorization to issue two different Credentials - one of format `jwt_vc_json`, type "UniversityDegreeCredential" and identifier "CivilEngineeringDegree-2023"; and the other of format `mso_mdoc` and doctype "org.iso.18013.5.1.mDL":

 <{{examples/authorization_details_multiple_credentials.json}}